-- 5.4.3.2.6.1 Application.
+5.4.3.2.6.1 Application.
 A mouse may be used on any flat surface to generate x and y coordinate values which control the position of the follower on the associated display.
 It may be used for data pickoff or for entry of coordinate values.
 It should be used for zero order control only (i.e., generation of x and y outputs by the controller results in proportional displacement of the follower).
-It should not be used for generation of free-drawn graphics. - 5.4.3.2.6.2 Dynamic characteristics.
+It should not be used for generation of free-drawn graphics.

+5.4.3.2.6.2 Dynamic characteristics.
 The characteristics of the mouse and placement of the maneuvering surface shall allow the operator to consistently orient the mouse to within 10° of the correct orientation without visual reference to the controller (e.g., when the operator grasps the mouse in what seems to be the correct orientation and moves it rectilinearly along what is assumed to be straight up the y axis, then the direction of movement of the follower on the CRT shall be between 350 and 10°).
-The mouse shall be easily movable in any direction without a change of hand grasp and shall result in smooth movement of the follower in the same direction ±10°.
+The mouse shall be easily movable in any direction without a change of hand grasp and shall result in smooth movement of the follower in the same direction $\pm 10^{\circ}$ .
 The controller shall be operable with either the left or right hand.
 A complete excursion of the mouse from side-to-side of the maneuvering area shall move the follower from side-to-side on the display regardless of scale setting or offset unless expanded movement is selected for an automatic sequencing mode of operation.
-If the controller can drive the follower off the edge of the display, indicators shall be provided to assist the operator in bringing the follower back onto the display. - 5.4.3.2.6.3 Dimensions and shape.
-The mouse shall have no sharp edges but shall be shaped roughly as a rectangular solid, with limiting dimensions as follows.
+If the controller can drive the follower off the edge of the display, indicators shall be provided to assist the operator in bringing the follower back onto the display.